sergiooncode/exercise-test/README.md

 # Take Home Test: Exercises API

-## Installation
+## Development considerations

-The app relies on a PostgreSQL database whose use is justified in Considerations section of this documentation.
+- The app relies on a PostgreSQL database whose use is justified in the following bullet.
 That database is deployed using Docker for convenience.
-Beyond that npm commands are used.
+Beyond that npm commands are used to run the application.

+- I decided to use PostgreSQL instead of something simpler like SQLite because of the requirement of using UUID as PK/FK id in the data model since PostgreSQL has out-of-box support for generating safe UUIDs

-## Running the app
+## Installing and running the app

 ```bash
 # initialize dotenv file